doganulus/reelay/README.md

 # Reelay

 `Reelay` is a user-friendly C++ library for online monitoring of formal specifications such as past temporal logic and regular expressions.
-Please see install instructions [here](https://github.com/doganulus/reelay/blob/master/INSTALL.md).
+Please see [install instructions](https://github.com/doganulus/reelay/blob/master/INSTALL.md) to install the library on your machine.
+A docker image of the repository is available too.
+Please see [Docker instructions](https://github.com/doganulus/reelay/blob/master/docker.md) if you wish to look at `reelay` quickly in a container.

 # Brief
 `Reelay` has been designed for efficiency and flexibility so that users can write their applications in C++ or embed formal specification monitoring into their projects easily.